moreati/pickle-fuzz/README.md

 As a result some `int` objects pickled in Python 3.6 values will be unpickled as a `long` object in Python 2.x.

+### DUP opcode

+`DUP` duplicates the top item on the stack, and places it back on the stack.
+It is supported by `pickle.Unpickler`, but it's not used by `pickle.Pickler`.
+As a result, any pickle containing a `DUP` opcode cannot have been produced by the Python stdlib.

 ## Further reading

 Other pickle payloads based on global objects